NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

 title:  "One Ingredient Challenge"
 date:   2023-07-01 12:00:00
 categories: challenge one ingredient
+excerpt: "One ingredient challenge is a month long challenge where you only eat foods containing one single ingredient."
 ---

 One ingredient challenge is a month long challenge where you only eat foods containing one single ingredient.